-What is covered: During the first year after date of purchase (or if shipped from factory, date product is shipped to customer), Elecraft will replace defective or missing parts free of charge (post-paid).
+What is covered: During the first year after date of purchase, Elecraft will replace defective or missing parts free of charge (post-paid).
 We will also correct any malfunction to kits or assembled units caused by defective parts and materials.
-Purchaser pays inbound shipping to us for warranty repair, we pay shipping to return the repaired equipment to you by UPS ground service or equivalent to the continental USA and Canada.
+Purchaser pays inbound shipping to Elecraft for warranty repair, Elecraft will pay shipping to return the repaired equipment to you by UPS ground service or equivalent to the continental USA and Canada.
 Alaska, Hawaii and outside U.S. and Canada actual return shipping cost paid by owner.